2016–2018 India–Pakistan border skirmishes: 2018

 On 19 May, India claimed that a BSF soldier and four civilians were killed as a result of Pakistan firing in R S Pura and Arnia sectors of Jammu.
 Pakistan claimed that four civilians were killed in Indian firing in Pukhlian, Cahprar, Harpal, Charwah and Shakargarh sectors.

 On 21 May, India claimed that a civilian was killed and six other wounded as a result of Pakistan firing in Jammu district.
 Pakistan claimed that a Pakistani Ranger was killed and three others wounded in Indian shelling of Badwal post in Charwah sector.

 On 22 May, Pakistan claimed that a Pakistani Ranger and a civilian was killed in Indian firing in Shakargarh sector.

 On 23 May, India claimed that five civilians were killed as result of Pakistani shelling in Jammu, Kathua and Samba district.

 On 24 May, India claimed that had killed 8–10, injured 12 Pakistani Rangers and destroyed several posts in retaliatory fire during the past few days.

 On 27 June, an alleged Partial footage of the strikes was released by the Indian government to the Indian media as proof to the strike.
 Pakistan's foreign office spokesman, however, rejected the alleged video and termed Indian claims as farcical.

 2018 – Ceasefire

 On 29 May, India and Pakistan agreed to "fully implement" the 2003 ceasefire and stop cross-border firing.
+The ceasefire agreement was reached during a phone call between generals of both armies.
 Despite this, cross-border clashes continued until mid-June, during which seven more Indian soldiers were killed and eleven civilians were wounded.
 India also claimed to had carried out nine strikes which destroyed ten bunkers and posts of the Pakistani Rangers in Kanachak and Akhnoor sectors of Jammu district, killing at least five Pakistani Rangers and injuring three.
 The last confirmed death was of an Indian soldier on 16 June.